 Founded in 1956, as the Academy of the Dance, Wilmington Ballet has the longest-standing tradition of excellence in dance training in the region.
 Wilmington Ballet’s professional faculty is dedicated to providing exceptional ballet training to students of all ages.
 Wilmington Ballet students have advanced to the world’s top companies, including American Ballet Theatre, New York City Ballet, Alvin Ailey American Dance Theatre, Martha Graham Company, Royal Ballet Flanders, Stuttgart Ballet, Boston Ballet, Dance Theatre of Harlem, as well as Broadway and more.

-Since 1967, the annual Nutcracker performance at the Playhouse on Rodney Square in the historic Hotel duPont provides our students the opportunity to perform with world-class professional artists and a live orchestra.
+Since 1967, the annual performance of The Nutcracker at the Playhouse on Rodney Square in the beautiful historic Hotel duPont has provided our students the opportunity to perform with world-class professional artists and live orchestra.

-Wilmington Ballet Academy is conveniently located in the Trolley Square neighborhood at 1709 Gilpin Avenue.
+Wilmington Ballet is conveniently located in the walkable and vibrant Trolley Square neighborhood at 1709 Gilpin Avenue.